couplebits/veeam-aws-lab/README.md

     - Lambda function log groups in CloudWatch
   - Secondary region
     - Lambda function log groups in CloudWatch
-  - Extra credit / prize region
+  - (Optional) Extra credit / prize region
-    - VPCs which are restored to the region used for the extra credit / prize portion of the lab to simulate restores of VPCs using VBAWS
+    - VPCs which were restored to the region used for the extra credit / prize portion of the lab to simulate restores of VPCs using VBAWS

 * Production account
   - Global